 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Left arm pain can result from an injury or pinched nerve.
 But in some cases, it may be an early indicator of a problem with your heart.

 If your arm hurts, your first thought may be that you injured your arm.
-But pain in one part of the body can sometimes originate elsewhere.
-A pain in your left arm could mean you have a joint injury, a pinched nerve, or a problem with your heart.
+Pain in one part of the body can sometimes originate elsewhere.
+A pain in your left arm could mean you have a bone or joint injury, a pinched nerve, or a problem with your heart.

 Read on to learn more about the causes of left arm pain and what symptoms could signal a serious problem.

 There are many reasons why you might have pain in your left arm, including complications from arthritis and other chronic diseases.
 From a simple strain to a heart problem, here are a few possible causes:

 A blood clot or rupture in a coronary artery can stop the flow of blood to part of your heart.
 When that happens, the muscle can quickly become damaged.
 Without treatment, the heart muscle starts to die.